-We will be producing a Sustainability Appraisal in parallel with each document if required.
-The community and stakeholders will be encouraged to examine our policies and proposals to ensure that they are sustainable.
+We will produce Sustainability Appraisals for each document where appropriate.
+The community and stakeholders will be encouraged to examine our policies and proposals to ensure they are sustainable.

-Resources and Management of the Process
+Resources and management of the process

 The majority of work involved in undertaking community involvement will be the responsibility of the Planning Policy Section, also known as Planning Strategy and Projects, within the Council's Planning Division.
 Assistance from other staff within the department and the Corporate Communications Team will be called upon as required.
-Full use will be made of existing community communication arrangements and press releases
+Full use will be made of existing community communication arrangements and press releases.

 If external consultants are required, the necessary funds will be made available.
-In addition existing forums and interest groups will be used to avoid consultation overload.
+In addition, existing forums and interest groups will be used to avoid consultation overload.